jenish-rudani/jenish-rudani-portfolio/content/project/BUS-Segmentation/index.md

 ---
-title: Beast Ultrasound Image Segmentation
+title: Automatic Beast Ultrasound Image Segmentation
 summary: The objective is to apply the fundamentals learnt in ENSC895-Medical/Digital Image Processing course during my masters to design a system to automatically segment lesions in BUS images.
 It includes segmentation of benign and malignant tumor areas.
 tags:
 - Image Processing